antonovmike/calculator_gtk/README.md

 ISSUES:

-How to add digitafter '.'?
+How to add digits after '.'?

 --------------------